Related blog post: Belize kiteboarding lessons – uncrowded conditions for beginners

 Request complete information on our Belize adventure packages.

 The island commonly sees wind in the 10 -15 mph range (80% of the time), and 20 mph winds or better are seen about 30% of the time.
 A 12 meter kite is probably one’s best bet for an all-round kite size for the island, although it is always nice to have a 9 meter kite option in case it is a high wind week (after March 1, bring a 14 meter instead of a 9 meter.)
 Unlike other more accessible islands in Belize (Ambergris, Caye Caulker) there is very little boat traffic.
-And the water is 80 degrees!
+And don't forget, the water is 80 degrees!

 Related blog post: It's windy in Belize